AKHIL-CHILAPALLY/patientAssesment/README.md

 ## Project Structure
 ```
 patient-data-extraction/
-│── Boundingbox.ipynb       # To Define the regions to extract data from
+│── Boundingbox.ipynb       # To Define the regions and extract the coordinates
-│── Schemas.ipynb           # Defines JSON structure for extracted data
+│── Schemas.ipynb           # structured, consistent, and validated data representation
-│── TableCreation.ipynb     # Processes and stores extracted data in structured format
+│── TableCreation.ipynb     # structuring and creating tables in the database to store patient data.
 │── patient_analysis.ipynb  # Detects bounding boxes and extracts text and store in DB
 │── example.png             # Sample input image
 │── output.json             # Extracted JSON data